+?
 What steps might be needed to reach each objective?

-Is our current committee membership broad enough to accomplish this work, or are there others we should invite to join us?
+2 Is our current committee membership broad enough to accomplish this work, or are there others we should invite to join us? ?
+Will we need outside support, such as a subject matter expert, specific school or district data, etc.?